enricollen/enricollen.github.io/_tabs/about.md

 **University:** University of Pisa, 2017-2021
 **Degree mark:** 98/110

+## 📄 CV

+You can download my CV in PDF format by clicking the link below:

+- <a href="../assets/CV.pdf" download>Download CV</a>

 ## 📬 Contact Information

 If you need to reach out to me, feel free to email me at: